Verizon: Growth (2003–2010)

-Expansion of services (2011–present)
+Expansion of services (2011–2021)

 Verizon logo used from September 2, 2015 to June 25, 2024.
 Still used as a secondary logo without a checkmark.

 Verizon acquired Terremark, an information technology services company, for $1.4 billion in early 2011.

 Ivan Seidenberg retired as Verizon's CEO on August 1, 2011, and was succeeded by Lowell McAdam.

 In December 2011, the non-partisan organization Public Campaign criticized Verizon for its tax avoidance procedures after it spent $52.34 million on lobbying while collecting $951 million in tax rebates between 2008 and 2010 and making a profit of $32.5 billion.
 The same report also criticized Verizon for increasing executive pay by 167% in 2010 for its top five executives while laying off 21,308 workers between 2008 and 2010.
 However, in its Form 10-K filed with the SEC on February 24, 2012, Verizon reported having paid more than $11.1 billion in taxes (including income, employment and property taxes) from 2009 to 2011.
 In addition, the company reported in the 10-K that most of the drop in employment since 2008 was due to a voluntary retirement offer.

 Verizon purchased Hughes Telematics, a producer of wireless features for automobiles, for $612 million in June 2012 as part of its strategy to expand into new growth areas in its wireless business.
 The same month, Verizon's E-911 service failed in the aftermath of the June 2012 derecho storm in several northern Virginia suburbs of Washington, D.C., with some problems lasting several days.
 The FCC conducted an investigation and released a report detailing the problems that led to the failure in January 2013.
 Verizon reported that it had already addressed or was addressing a number of the issues related to the FCC report, including the causes of generator failures, conducting audits of backup systems, and making its monitoring systems less centralized, although the FCC indicated that Verizon still needed to make additional improvements.

 The FCC ruled that Verizon must stop charging users an added fee for using 4G smartphones and tablets as Wi-Fi hotspots (known as "tethering").
 Verizon had been charging its customers, even those with "unlimited" plans, $20 per month for tethering.
 As part of the 2012 settlement, Verizon made a voluntary payment of $1.25 million to the U.S. Treasury.

 In August 2012, the Department of Justice approved Verizon's purchase of Advanced Wireless Services (AWS) spectrum from a consortium of cable companies, including Comcast, Time Warner Cable and Bright House Networks, for $3.9 billion.
 Verizon began expanding its LTE network utilizing these extra airwaves in October 2013.